escapin/bayesianNetworks/README.md

 ![Alt The relax room](img/room.png)

-As depicted in the figure above, there is only one door to access the room and, on the opposite side, a window; in the bottom-right corner there are three electrical appliances: a microwave, a kettle, and a water dispenser.
+As depicted in the figure above, there is only one door to access the room.
+On the opposite side there is a window.
+In the bottom-right corner there are three electrical appliances: a microwave, a kettle, and a water dispenser.